imAIgene-Dream3D/BGT/README.md

 ### Imaging-derived dataset of behavior-classified T cells.
 This data is obtained by performing multispectral time-lapse imaging of T cells incubated with tumor organoids and processed with BEHAV3D.
 Refer to [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) repository and our detailed Protocol to obtain this data [Alieva et al, Nat Protoc, 2024](https://www.nature.com/articles/s41596-024-00972-6).
 User needs to run [Module 2.
 T cell Behavior Classification](https://github.com/AlievaRios/BEHAV3D/tree/dev-transcriptomics?tab=readme-ov-file#2-t-cell-behavior-classification-module) of [BEHAV3D](https://github.com/AlievaRios/BEHAV3D) to generate "classified_tcell_track_data.rds" file which is directly utilized as an input for [Modules 1.
 Evaluation of super-engager population dynamics in co-culture](https://github.com/AlievaRios/BGT/blob/dev_avi/README.md#1-evaluation-of-super-engager-population-dynamics-in-co-culture) and [Module 3.
 Population separation in silico simulation](https://github.com/AlievaRios/BGT/blob/dev_avi/README.md#3--population-separation-in-silico-simulation) of the BGT pipeline.

-### Single cell sequencing data from T cells incubated with patient derived organoids.
+### Single-cell sequencing data from T cells incubated with patient-derived organoids.
 This data is obtained from running SORT seq on T cells incubated with tumor organoids.
-The scRNA seq file we provide for the demo is 10T_master.rds that you can find under the data folder
+The scRNA seq file we provide for the demo is 10T_master.rds which you can find under the data folder

 ## Extended Software and Hardware Requirements
 As the BGT pipeline is an extended implementation to the BEHAV3D protocol, the input data required to apply it is generated from BEHAV3D pipeline, which has been extensively described [Alieva et al, Nat Protoc, 2024](https://www.nature.com/articles/s41596-024-00972-6)